Agnieszka Chacinska

 Agnieszka Chacińska obtained her PhD in biochemistry at the Institute of Biochemistry and Biophysics of the Polish Academy of Sciences, which was followed by a postdoctoral position at the University of Freiburg in Germany.
 She was awarded the title of Professor in 2014.

 Mitochondria are important biochemical and metabolic hubs of the cell.
-To perform their function, mitochondria need more than a thousand of proteins.
-Nearly all of them are synthesized in the cytosol and must be imported into a proper destination inside these organelles.
+To perform their function, mitochondria need more than a thousand proteins.
+Nearly all of them are synthesised in the cytosol and must be imported into a proper destination inside these organelles.
 Thus, understanding the mechanisms and accuracy of protein transport is critical, as well as identifying the molecular basis of multiple pathologies derived from mitochondrial malfunction.
-The project aims to dissect the mechanisms of protein transport into and across the inner mitochondrial membrane governed by the complex protein translocase called TIM23.
-The progress achieved up to date in this area has defined an exciting framework for further studies leaving, however, many important questions unanswered.
-The project is planned to accommodate a portfolio of biochemical, cell biology and molecular biology methods complementing advanced structural biology and theoretical prediction approaches.
-The combination of technologies and expertise will allow to dissect the key mechanistic determinants and players, as well as their dynamics underlying the protein import pathways of mitochondria.
+The project aims to dissect the structural mechanisms of protein transport into and across the inner mitochondrial membrane, governed by the complex protein translocase called TIM23.
+The progress achieved to date in this area has defined an exciting framework for further studies, leaving, however, many important questions unanswered.
+The project is planned to accommodate a portfolio of advanced structural biology, biochemical, cell biology and molecular biology methods complementing theoretical prediction approaches.
+The combination of technologies and expertise will allow us to dissect the key mechanistic determinants and players, as well as their dynamics underlying the protein import pathways of mitochondria.
+The above project presents a broad topic within which it is possible to distinguish several sub-projects.

 Location: Warsaw, Poland